THE RICHARD M. SCRUSHY CASE

 In 2001, approximately forty-seven (47) former juvenile detainees filed suit in various state and federal courts claiming that, while being incarcerated at the DYS Chaldville facility, they were physically and/or sexually abused by various DYS employees.
 The plaintiffs asserted Title IX claims against DYS, and various constitutional and state law claims against DYS supervisors and employees.

-In addition, Means Gillis Law, LLC also represented DYS in a series of Title VII cases that have been filed against DYS by employees who were terminated for their involvement in this matter.
+In addition, Means Gillis Law, PC also represented DYS in a series of Title VII cases that have been filed against DYS by employees who were terminated for their involvement in this matter.

 THE WASHINGTON D.C.
 MARTIN LUTHER KING